callsys/FlowText/README.md

 sh make.sh
  ```
 ### Download Models
 To run FlowText, you need to download some files, which mainly contain the font file for the synthesized text, the text source, and the weight of the models.
+Once you have downloaded the files, link them to the FlowText directory:
 ```
 ln -s path/to/files FlowText/data
 ```